H3yJ4yy/E-Commerce/README.md

   1. Download the repository for the application at https://github.com/H3yJ4yy/E-Commerce, and make sure you have Visual Studio Code installed.
   2. Before starting, make sure you have `Insomnia` installed to be able to work on the backend.
 You do not need to make an account, click on the `Use the local Scratch Pad` link to use the application.
   3. Open the application on VS Code, and in the integrated terminal install node.js v16.
   4. Create a file in the main code folder and name it `.env`.
-This is were you will provide your User and Password for your MySQL account.
+This is where you will provide your User and Password for your MySQL account.
 Make sure it looks like the following:
 ```
 DB_NAME='library_db'
-DB_PASSWORD='[enter your mysql password here]'
+DB_PASSWORD='[enter your MySQL password here]'
 DB_USER='root'
 ```
 5. If the packages have not been installed already, be sure to run for following codes into the integrated terminal.